Leslie Jordan, beloved actor and social media star, dead at 67 - KTVZ

 By Lisa Respers France and Chloe Melas, CNN

-Leslie Jordan, beloved comedian and actor known for his work on “Will and Grace,” has died, his longtime staff member told CNN.
+Leslie Jordan, beloved comedian and actor known for his work on “Will and Grace,” has died, his agent announced.

 He was 67.